Associates’ Enterprise Award

-In the spirit of recognizing that many types of achievements contribute to the faculty’s reputation and development, each award category will use the broadest possible interpretation.
-Eligibility for an award in any one category requires satisfactory performance in the areas of research, teaching, and service.
+In the spirit of recognizing that many types of achievements contribute to the Faculty’s reputation and development, each award category will use the broadest possible interpretation.
+Eligibility for an award in any one category requires satisfactory performance in the areas of research, teaching, and engagement.

 Dr. Namita Bhatnagar ~ Teaching, Dr. Bruno Silvestre ~ Research, Dr. Steven Zheng ~ Research, Dr. Mingzhi Liu ~ Engagement, Dr. Parshotam Dass ~ Engagement

 Dr. Brianna Caza ~ Research, Dr. Bruno Dyck ~ Innovation, Dr. Lei Lu ~ Research, Dr. Kelly Main ~ Service, Dr. Raj Manchanda ~ Teaching

 Dr. Jijun Gao ~ Innovation, Dr. Sandeep Arora ~ Reasearch, Dr. Arran Caza ~ Teaching, Dr. Changman Jiang ~ Teaching, Dr. Mingzhi Liu ~ Research

 Dr. Zhenyu Wu ~ Service, Dr. Ruodan Shao ~ Research, Dr. Briana Caza ~ Research, Dr. Lukas Neville ~ Teaching, Dr. Rajesh Manchanda ~ Innovation

 Dr. Kelly Main ~ Service, Dr. Luke Zhu ~ Research, Dr. Changmin Jiang ~ Research, Dr. Nathan Greidanus ~ Teaching, Dr. Hari Bapuji ~ Innovation